OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Results

 \section{OSPREI Results}

-The following subsections show our OSPREI results for the 2021 April 22 CME.
+The following subsections show our OSPREI results for these CMEs.
 We emphasize that our focus is on presenting OSPREI as a tool used in a real-time fashion and the outputs available for predictions, not the details of this specific CME.
 We have not fine-tuned any parameters to achieve a perfect fit.
 It is possible that the results could be improved for a detailed scientific study of this event, but our ``forecast'' approach still yields very encouraging results.

-We run an ensemble of 100 members and allow for variations in 15 different initial parameters.
+We run an ensemble of 100 members and allow for variations in 17 different initial parameters, as shown in Table \ref{table} .
 The range of the ensemble variations is meant to represent the uncertainty in reconstructed values or our best guesses for plausible values.
 The full ensemble requires about an hour to run on an average laptop.
 Any forecasting center would likely have computers with more sophisticated processing power, potentially reducing the run time to tens of minutes.